pantheon-systems/documentation/source/content/guides/wordpress-pantheon/01-wp-pantheon.md

 ## Site Management

 You can edit your site directly on Pantheon using SFTP or Git.
 This includes  managing themes, plugins, content, and database files.
-All changes are tracked in version control, and your files and databases will automatically be backed up .
+All changes are tracked in version control, and your files and databases will automatically be backed up.

 You can also use power tools such as [Terminus](/terminus) to manage your Pantheon WordPress site from the command line, or [Quicksilver](/quicksilver) to use available platform hooks.